AbrahamPaulJ/diffusers-webui/README.md

 # Notes

+- Ensure you have the correct version of Pytorch and CUDA supported by your device, this is necessary for enabling GPU for inference.

 - To increase generation speed with GPU, you can install xformers if it is supported.
-It will be detected automatically if installed.
+It will be detected automatically once installed.